Johann Gaudenz von Salis-Seewis: Life

 Between 1779 and 1789 Salis served as an officer in the Swiss Guards in France in Paris, France, until the French Revolution made him quit.
 Salis-Seewis was one of the favourites of Marie Antoinette.
 In the next year Salis-Seewis undertook a journey to the Netherlands and Germany (including Weimar), meeting Goethe, Herder, Schiller, Wieland, and Matthisson.
 He particularly connected with Matthisson, and an intimate friendship developed.
 The poet colleagues of the Sturm und Drang and Empfindsamkeit dubbed him the "Bündner Nachtigall" (Graubünden nightingale).

-Salis-Seewis returned to Switzerland in 1791, living in Chur and marrying there, on 26 December 1793, the 22-year-old Ursina v.
-Pestalozzi (Chur 29 September 1771 - Malans 27 June 1835).
-They had two sons; Johann-Ulrich Dietegan (Comte) v.
-Salis-Seewis (1794–1844) and Johann-Jakob (Freiherr) v.
-Salis-Seewis (1800–1881).
+Salis-Seewis returned to Switzerland in 1791, living in Chur and marrying there, on 26 December 1793, the 22-year-old Ursina von Pestalozzi (Chur 29 September 1771 - Malans 27 June 1835).
+They had two sons; Johann-Ulrich Dietegan (Comte) von Salis-Seewis (1794–1844) and Johann-Jakob (Freiherr) von Salis-Seewis (1800–1881).
 He had a lively involvement in the political changes in his homeland over the next years lively involved, endorsed the alliance of the Three Leagues of Switzerland to the new France, and the proclaimed Helvetic Republic.
 After the area was occupied by Austria in the following year, Salis-Seewis and his family had to flee to Zurich.
 There, he was appointed inspector general of the Helvetican troops.
 This activity brought him the nickname "poet general".
 He later went to Bern and received a place on the Court of cassation.
 When the Act of Mediation was issued by Napoleon Bonaparte in 1803, it became possible for Salis-Seewis to return to Graubünden.
 There he held several public offices until 1817, then he withdrew as Swiss federal colonel.
 His father had died two years before.